Log in

 Given the size of the participant’s collective fleets, reducing the environmental impact of the group’s vehicles will be a continued focus going forward.
 It is estimated that the global electric vehicle market will grow 25-30% by the end of the decade, and as discussed in the Resource Efficiency section, our participants continue to be innovative in this area.

-As the impacts of Climate Change such as the natural disasters experienced in 2023 - 2024 continue to increase and impact businesses our engagement with suppliers on ways to reduce carbon emissions will continue to be critical in order to decrease Scope 3 emissions, which contribute the majority of the group’s total carbon emissions (67% of Scope 1, 2 and 3).
+As the impacts of Climate Change such as the natural disasters experienced in 2024 - 2025 continue to increase and impact businesses our engagement with suppliers on ways to reduce carbon emissions will continue to be critical in order to decrease Scope 3 emissions, which contribute the majority of the group’s total carbon emissions (66% of Scope 1, 2 and 3).
 Posts have shown a commitment to mitigating the impact of the value chain through a variety of initiatives, with examples found in our case study library.

 We encourage posts to continue developing their approaches to Climate Change management, including participating in initiatives to build resilience to climate change within their own organisations and in the wider community, through employee education and outreach programmes.

 In 2020, we set a new 2030 target for absolute carbon emissions – to reduce collective scope 1 and 2 emissions by 50% compared to a 2019 baseline.
-In 2023, posts reported a 12.0% decrease in emissions compared to 2019.
-This equates to more than 700,000 tonnes of CO2.
+In 2024, posts reported a 17.3% decrease in emissions compared to 2019.
+This was great progress for the group as they recorded a 11.9% decrease at the end of 2023.
+This equates to a reduction of more than 1.1 million tonnes of CO2 in 2024 compared to 2019.

-NB: All figures rounded to nearest thousand
+NB: All emission figures are rounded to the nearest thousand

 Posts face a significant challenge in reducing the carbon intensity of letter mail deliveries in an environment of falling letter mail demand.
 With the growth in parcel demand showing no signs of abating, we expect to see the inverse trend for parcel delivery efficiency.